Pet allergy

 Overview

 Pet allergy is an allergic reaction to proteins found in an animal's skin cells, saliva or urine.
-Signs of pet allergy include those common to hay fever, such as sneezing and runny nose.
-Some people may also experience signs of asthma, such as wheezing and difficulty breathing.
+Symptoms of pet allergy include those common to hay fever, such as sneezing and runny nose.
+Some people also may experience symptoms of asthma, such as wheezing and difficulty breathing.

-If you have a pet allergy, the best strategy is to avoid or reduce exposure to the animal as much as possible.
-Medications or other treatments may be necessary to relieve symptoms and manage asthma.
+If you have a pet allergy, the best strategy is to avoid or limit exposure to the animal as much as possible.
+Medicines or other treatments may be necessary to relieve symptoms and manage asthma.

 Symptoms